AvraamMavridis/layoutch/README.md

 ###How to use

 1. Include the layoutch.css in your website.
-2. Add a layoutch class to one of your container (the container should have defined width, height)
+2. Add a layoutch class to one of your containers (the container should have defined width, height)
 3. Celebrate.

 example: